 Attach the Disk to Hyper-V VM

 Remember, as mentioned earlier this is not the export-import way.
-We have just converted the disk in a format that is supported in Microsoft Hyper-V.
+We have just converted the disk to VHD which is compatible for Microsoft Hyper-V.

 2) Power on the virtual machine.
 Since the hardware platform (VirtualBox to Hyper-V) is changed for the Operating System, it may install additional drivers and tools for its platform.
-Restart the VM.
+Restart the VM if required.
 Make sure to installation Hyper-V guest additions to get better performance and features.

-Here is the screenshot of running same virtual machine on both desktop virtualization software.
+Here is the screenshot of working same virtual machines on both desktop virtualization software.

 It hardly took 5 minutes to convert this working machine (2GB VDI) to Virtual PC.
 Some blogs and forums mentioned about third-party software to convert VDI to VHD, but it can be done easily by VirtualBox command as shown here.
 I hope this guide is helpful.